Ice hockey at the 2018 Winter Olympics: NHL players

 Following the decision to ban its players from selection for the national Olympic teams, the NHL secured the cooperation of the International Ice Hockey Federation and the IOC, who agreed to draw up a "blacklist" of players under NHL contract to help prevent national teams from nominating or accepting these players to their Olympic rosters.
 Consequently, the league did not schedule a break in its 2017–18 season to accommodate the Olympics.
-The league was required to accommodate an extended midseason break anyway because of its all-star game and league-wide bye week; to prevent players from defying the ban, the NHL scheduled the all-star game (which it traditionally does not contest in Olympic years) and league-wide bye in January.
+The league was required to accommodate an extended midseason break anyway because of its all-star game and league-wide bye week; to prevent players from defying the decision, the NHL scheduled the all-star game (which it traditionally does not contest in Olympic years) and league-wide bye in January.

 The American Hockey League (AHL), a minor professional league that largely acts as a development league for the NHL, stated that it would allow its players to be loaned to national teams for the duration of the Olympics, although like the NHL, there would not be a break in the season for the Games.
 CBC Sports reported that AHL players under two-way contracts with NHL affiliates would still be prohibited from attending, but deputy commissioner Bill Daly initially denied the claim.
 Two weeks later, Daly reversed his position and confirmed that AHL players on two-way contracts would in fact be prohibited from the Olympics.

 In July, American television company NBC Sports announced that it would not air any NHL games during the Winter Olympics on any of its national networks.
 However, in January they added three NHL noon games on NBC.

 In contrast to the NHL, the vast majority of European leagues did include an Olympic break in their 2017–18 season: Russia-based KHL had a 33-day break; Sweden-based SHL took a 14-day break; Switzerland-based NL took 25 days; German-based DEL included a 26-day break; Czech Republic–based Extraliga took 18 days; and Slovakia-based Tipsport liga's break lasted for 14 days.
 Conversely, Finland-based SM-liiga did not accommodate a break, but allowed its top players to leave the clubs and participate in the Olympic Games.